 The existing raw water supply to the Lephalale urban node is mainly the Mokolo dam whilst the rural node is supplied via groundwater sources.
 Due to the inability of the Mokolo dam to supply in the future needs of the LLM area, the MCWAP phase 2 project will augment the supply in the Mokolo WMA from the Crocodile River west (Vlieepoort weir) in the Crocodile WMA.
 The ultimate Mokolo system capacity after commissioning of the Crocodile River (West) transfer system (MCWAP phase 2) is 28.7 million m3/a (long term yield of the Mokolo Dam of 39.1 million m3/a less the irrigation requirement downstream of the dam of 10.4 million m3/a).
 The MCWAP transfer scheme comprises of two phases.
 Phase 1 (which has been completed in 2015) entails a pipeline parallel to the existing pipeline from the Mokolo Dam to the Lephalale area to supply an additional 11.2 million m3/a to the current supply of 18.2 million m3/a supply from the dam.
 Until the commissioning of Phase 2A of MCWAP, Mokolo Dam will be operated at a higher risk to meet the growing water requirements.
 The total water allocation from MCWAP-1 or the Mokolo Dam is 29.4 million m3/a, excluding irrigation.

 The proposed capacity of MCWAP-2A, ranges between 75 million m3/a to 100 million m3/a, depending on the available funds.
 In terms of the DWS bridging feasibility study the capacity of the phase that will be constructed shortly is 75 million m3/a.
 The MCWAP-2A is assumed to transfer 75 million m3/a into the Mokolo River catchment.
 In terms of the DWS bridging feasibility study the capacity of the phase that will be constructed shortly is 75 million m3/a.
-For the purpose of this report the MCWAP-2A is assumed to transfer 75 million m3/a into the Mokolo River catchment.
+For the purpose of this report the MCWAP-2A is assumed to transfer 75 million m3/a.
+For the purpose of this report the MCWAP-2A is assumed to transfer 75 million m3/a.